ninjablocks/client/README.md

 client
 ======

-The Node that runs on the Beagle and sends data to the Ninja Blocks Platform
+The Node that runs on the Beagle and sends data to the Ninja Platform

 ## License